 A mugshot, or jail intake photo, is the photo that the jail takes when you get processed at jail intake.
-A mugshot is make of one full face and a side picture.
+A mugshot is made up of one full face photo and a side picture.
 Your full name and jail booking number will appear on the pictures, and they are on file.

 Mugshots of people who have been arrested are on the website, or you can view them at the Lewis County Detention Center.
 When viewing online you will need to enter the inmate’s full name, and the booking date, if you know it.

 Trying to figure out how to have your mugshot erased from the Lewis County Detention Center website?
 This is difficult, since the mugshot is a public record.
 You have to file a Petition to Expunge in court.
 Basically, this means that your arrest record would be sealed, and will not be available to the public.
 It is difficult to do this, and you will most likely need the services of a lawyer.